J-1 Visa Investment Banking Analyst Jobs

 Clarify the two-year home residency requirement upfront

 Investment banking roles in finance and consulting are subject to the two-year home residency requirement if your home country or the U.S. government funded your exchange.
-Confirm your status with your designated sponsor before accepting an offer, since this affects any future H-1B or green card path.
+Confirm your status with your designated sponsor before accepting an offer, since this affects any future H-1B visa or green card path.

 Negotiate the training plan scope before signing